 Please read through the Nautobot Roadmap so you can understand the current backlog and roadmap and which items are already in Current, Near Term, and Future.

-- The dates and notifications will occur by updating the GitHub Release Milestone and on Slack.
+We estimate non-patch releases will be released quarterly but dates are not set in stone.
+Dates and notifications will occur by updating the GitHub Release Milestone and on Slack.

 Specifics around patch releases: